knkcni/overwatch-spray-extract/README.md

 # overwatch-spray-extract

- An easy way to get every sprays from overwatch using docker.
+ An easy way to get every sprays HQ in .png from overwatch using docker.

 For help on getting started with docker see the [official getting started guide](https://docs.docker.com/get-started/).